kubernetes/kubernetes/docs/design/secrets.md

     as username and password which should be kept secret, so that I can share secrets about a service amongst the containers in my application securely
-3. As a user, I want to associate a pod with a `ServiceAccount` that consumes a secret and have the kubelet implement some reserved behaviors based on the types of secrets the service account
+3. As a user, I want to associate a pod with a `ServiceAccount` that consumes a secret and have the lmktfylet implement some reserved behaviors based on the types of secrets the service account
     consumes:
     1. Use credentials for a docker registry to pull the pod's docker image
-    2. Present kubernetes auth token to the pod or transparently decorate traffic between the pod and master service
+    2. Present lmktfy auth token to the pod or transparently decorate traffic between the pod and master service
 4. As a user, I want to be able to indicate that a secret expires and for that secret's value to be rotated once it expires, so that the system can help me follow good practices